 config.<run-mode>- as appropriate

-The individual parameters to be configured; including any existing parameter definitions that will need to be recreated.
+The individual parameters to be configured, including any existing parameter definitions that must be recreated.

 Reference the individual parameter field in the Web console.
 The name is shown in brackets for each parameter.

 For example, create a property

 /libs?
 To list all configurations in your instance, use the Query tool in CRXDE Lite to submit the following SQL query: